krustlet/krustlet/docs/community/developers.md

 _WARNING:_ The standalone integration tester has not been, er, tested on Windows.
 Hashtag irony.

+### Integration test debris

+There are some failure modes - for example image pull timeout - where the integration tests are not able to complete cleanup of their resources.
+Specifically you can sometimes get pods stuck in `Terminating`, which prevents namespace cleanup and causes the next test run to break.

+You can forcibly clean up such debris by running `cargo run --bin podsmiter`.
+You may need to way a couple of minutes after pod deletion for the namespaces to be collected.

 ## Creating your own Kubelets with Krustlet

 If you want to create your own Kubelet based on Krustlet, all you need to do is implement a